pengw710/COVID19DailyUpdate/README.md

 Summaries of this data for two different purposes and audiences, with a focus on trends over time.

-The three stakeholder groups are as follows:
+The two stakeholder groups are as follows:

 1 The Public